 This first flavor combination should come as no surprise: Peanut butter and chocolate is a timeless duo that conjures up feelings of comfort and nostalgia.
 Peanut butter has just the right amount of nutty richness to balance out the slight bitterness of chocolate.

 What makes this duo sing so perfectly on the palate, Brenda says, is a complex process known as the Maillard reaction.
-This chemical reaction occurs around 300° F, the temperature at which sugars caramelize.
+This chemical reaction occurs around 300 degrees Fahrenheit, the temperature at which sugars caramelize.
 Both peanut butter and chocolate go through this reaction when the peanuts or cocoa is roasted, and this results in two flavors that are completely different but have similar undertones.

-Brenda explains that the fat in both peanut butter and chocolate melts at the same temperature, which just so happens to be 98.6° F — hence, where the term “melts in your mouth” comes from.
+Brenda explains that the fat in both peanut butter and chocolate melts at the same temperature, which just so happens to be 98.6 degrees Fahrenheit — hence, where the term “melts in your mouth” comes from.

 “The flavor and texture you get when you take a bite starts to change immediately,” Brenda says.
 “The chocolate becomes sweeter while the peanut butter becomes saltier.”

-Our classic peanut butter chocolate chip cookies offer the ideal texture to highlight these two wildly popular flavors.
+Our chocolate peanut butter cookies offer the ideal texture to highlight these two wildly popular flavors.